kev1n999/http-server/README.md

-# A simple http server in rust
+# Http Server
-> It is a simple http server written in rust for my studies about http protocol
+It is a simple http server written in rust for my studies about http protocol

 ---

 # How to use
-> 1. Clone the repository
+1. Clone the repository
 ```
 git clone https://github.com/kev1n999/http-server
 ```
-> 2. Open the project
+2. Open the project
 ```
 cd http-server
 ```
-> 3. Build the project
+3. Build the project
 ```
 cargo build
 ```
-> 4. Create a environment variable to server port
+4. Create a environment variable to server port
 ```
 export SERVER_PORT=8000
 ```
-> 5. Run
+5. Run
 ```
 cargo run
 ```